sanjuladilhara20020116/Hospital-Management-System/README.md

-This repo represents the registration to user profiles in msystem.
+This repo represents the registration to user profiles in the system.